hax-exe/erica-bot/README.md

-# Multi-Bot Discord
+# Erica Bot

-A high-end, multi-purpose Discord bot built with Discord.js v14, TypeScript, PostgreSQL, and Lavalink.
+Erica Bot is a high-end, multi-purpose Discord bot built with Discord.js v14, TypeScript, PostgreSQL, and Lavalink.

 ## Features